Maharlika F.C.

 The club was founded in 2019 as an all-star seven-a-side team that competed in the 7's Football League.
 The professional team was formed in 2020 amid the COVID-19 pandemic.
-The club was co-founded by former Philippines national team defender Anton del Rosario.
+The club was co-founded by former Philippines national team defender Anton del Rosario, Cedric Hodreal, and ex RP U19 and DLSU stand-out Richard Calunsod.

 History

 Seven-a-side team (2019)

-Former Philippine national team defender Anton del Rosario announced that to open his 7's Football League's 2019 season, the league would be launching a new competition called the Kampeon Cup 2019.
+Former Philippine national team defender Anton del Rosario announced that to open his 7's Football League's 2019 season, the league was launching a new competition called the Kampeon Cup 2019.
 The competition was held from July 27 to 28 at the McKinley Hill Stadium in Taguig, and featured all-star 7-a-side squads from Manila, Bacolod, Cebu City, and Davao City.
 The team based in Manila was Maharlika F.C.

-Several Philippines Football League (PFL) standouts played for the club during the Kampeon Cup, including former Ilocos United goalkeeper Cedric Hodreal, former Kaya and Philippine national team defender Aly Borromeo, Mendiola midfielders Hamed Hajimehdi and Roberto Corsame, and Philippine Air Force stalwart Alexander Elnar.
+Several Philippines Football League (PFL) standouts played for the club during the Kampeon Cup, including former Ilocos United goalkeeper Cedric Hodreal, former Kaya and Philippine national team defender Aly Borromeo, Mendiola midfielders Hamed Hajimehdi and Roberto Corsame Jr., and Philippine Air Force stalwart Alexandro Elnar.
 The team had noted Philippine celebrities in its squad such as Nico Bolzico, husband of actress Solenn Heussaff, and Brazilian-Japanese model Daniel Matsunaga.

 During the Kampeon 7s Cup in 2019, Maharlika faced all-star clubs from around the Philippines and finished second out of four clubs in the group stage.
-In the final, it lost 5-3 to the Cebu all-star team, Cebu Leylam FC, with Hajimehdji, Del Rosario, and Borromeo scoring the goals.
+In the final, it lost 5–3 to the Cebu all-star team, Cebu Leylam FC, with Hajimehdji, Del Rosario, and Borromeo scoring the goals.
 The team was also planned to join the Kampeon 7s Cup 2020 in Cebu featuring clubs from Davao, Bacolod, Cebu, and Iloilo City from March 13 to 15, However, due to the COVID-19 Pandemic, the competition was cancelled.